M41KL-N41TT/evilginx.botguard/README.md

 ## Why

-February 2021, I wanted to use evilginx2 to make a Google phishing page and phish someone.
+February 2021 I wanted to use evilginx2 to make a phishing page for Google.
 I started to research why the then existing Google phishlets fail after submitting email and how to make a working phishlet.
-With no experience analyzing JavaScript (even less with JS run through Closure Compiler), I played around with the login process in Burp for months on end to find this method.
+With little experience analyzing JavaScript (god damn the Closure Compiler), I played around with the login process in Burp for months on end to find this method.

-Initially created for my own use case, to phish one person, it fulfilled my needs.
+Initially created for my own use case to go spear phishing, it fulfilled my needs.
 Headless browsers, however, are memory intensive and to deploy this method *en masse* in a phishing campaign isn't a good idea.
+Perhaps using a properly managed cluster of browsers would work, but I still have doubts

 A proper solution would be to rewrite whatever checks are made in JS so that botguard won't trigger a rejected response.
-I'm not that knowledgeable on modern anti-bot systems nor have any solid experience analyzing JavaScript, so that solution is out of my reach for time being until I'm well-versed on the topic and able to make an exploit
+I haven't looked into modern anti-bot systems nor have I had any success analyzing JavaScript, so that solution is out of my reach for time being until I'm well-versed on the topic and able to make an exploit.

 ## How